bavc/qctools/docs/how_to_use.md

 Some helpful **keyboard shortcuts** you may want to use are:

+*   'f' - To enlarge the window to full screen
 *   'j' - To rewind
 *   'k' - To pause
 *   'l' - To Fast Forward
-*   'f' - To enlarge the window to full screen
+*   'm' - Add a comment
 *   space bar - Toggle between play and pause
 *   left - Select the previous frame
 *   right - Select the next frame
+*   command + , - Jump to previous comment frame
+*   command + . - Jump to next comment frame

 ## Playback and Visual Analysis {#playback}